WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/acupload.md

 ## Uploading file from Web Browser

-If you have to write some data individually to the ESP8266/ESP32 module for the sketch behavior, the [AutoConnectFile](acelements.md#autoconnectfile) element will assist with your wants implementation.
+If you have to write some data individually to the ESP8266/ESP32 module for the Sketch behavior, the [AutoConnectFile](acelements.md#autoconnectfile) element will assist with your wants implementation.
 The AutoConnectFile element produces an HTML `<input type="file">` tag and can save uploaded file to the flash or external SD of the ESP8266/ESP32 module.
 The handler for saving is built into AutoConnect.
-You can use it to inject any sketch data such as the initial values for the custom Web page into the ESP module via OTA without using the sketch data upload tool of Arduino-IDE.
+You can use it to inject any sketch data such as the initial values for the custom Web page into the ESP module via OTA without using the Sketch data upload tool of Arduino-IDE.
 <p style="display:block;margin-left:auto;margin-right:auto;width:603px;height:368px;border:1px solid lightgray;"><img data-gifffer="images/upload.gif" data-gifffer-width="601" data-gifffer-height="366""/></p>

 ## Basic steps of the file upload sketch

-Here is the basic procedure of the sketch which can upload files from the client browser using AutoConnectFile:[^1]
+Here is the basic procedure of the Sketch which can upload files from the client browser using AutoConnectFile:[^1]

 [^1]:The AutoConnectFile element can be used with other AutoConnectElements on the same page.

-1. Place AutoConnectFile on a custom Web page by writing JSON or constructor code directly with the sketch.
+1. Place AutoConnectFile on a custom Web page by writing JSON or constructor code directly with the Sketch.
 2. Place other AutoConnectElements as needed.
 3. Place AutoConnectSubmit on the same custom Web page.
 4. Perform the following process in the on-handler of submitting destination: